Accelerated calibration of semi-analytic galaxy formation models: Model calibration

 \subsubsection{The stellar mass--size relation}

-As previously mentioned, there are many properties of observed galaxies that one might want a SAM to match beyond simply the stellar masses.
-An obvious example -- that we focus on here -- is the sizes of galaxies.
-One potential avenue for extending our method to calibrate \galacticus to match observed galaxy sizes would be to match to an inferred halo mass--size relation.
-While the connection between halo masses and galaxy sizes is considerably less well studied than the SHMR, there has been work in this direction \citep{2017ApJ...838....6H, 2020MNRAS.492.1671Z}.
-However, these works connect observed galaxies (and their sizes) to halos (and their masses) through a SHMR, and so they are effectively just alternative representations of the stellar mass--size relation for galaxies.
-With this in mind, we choose to calibrate \galacticus directly to the stellar mass--size relation.
+As previously mentioned, there are many properties of observed galaxies that one would ideally like a SAM to reproduce.
+In practice, one must choose a limited set of observables to use as explicit calibration targets, and our method is naturally best suited to observables that correlate directly with halo mass, since halo mass is the quantity we control when generating merger trees.
+An obvious example of such an observable -- which we focus on here -- is the size of galaxies, which has long been predicted within SAMs and compared to observations.

+One potential avenue for extending our method to calibrate \galacticus using galaxy sizes would be to fit to an inferred halo mass--size relation.
+While the connection between halo mass and galaxy size is considerably less well studied than the SHMR, there has been work in this direction \citep{2017ApJ...838....6H, 2020MNRAS.492.1671Z}.
+However, these studies typically associate observed galaxies with halos via an assumed SHMR, such that the resulting halo mass--size relation is effectively a reparameterisation of the stellar mass--size relation.
+With this in mind, we choose to calibrate \galacticus directly to the observed stellar mass--size relation.

 If we had a large number of simulated galaxies for each likelihood evaluation, then the size distribution as a function of stellar mass could be compared between observations and \galacticus.
 In our case, however, we only have 27 (central) galaxies, with hand chosen halo masses.
 We therefore opt to use a likelihood which is a product of a separate term for each \galacticus galaxy, based upon how consistent that galaxy's size is with the size distribution (given its stellar mass) in the observed Universe.